-Finding the strategy to organised your clips will make you work a lot better and faster.
-If you are working on very small projects right now, you might not see the need for organized files, but you should build the habit of organized work, so you won’t be in shock when big projects will come along.
+Now, every video editor will find his/her way to orginized the footage, and in this article, I’m going to teach you mine.
+Finding the strategy to organize your clips will make your work a lot better and faster.
+If you are working on very small projects right now, you might not see the need for organized files, but you should build the habit of organized work, so you won’t be in shock when big projects come along.

 Managing & organizing the clips

-The clips will be named after the scene’s number, the shot’s number and the take’s number, so it can be something like 05-06-03, which means scene 5 – shot 6 – take 3.
+Name the clips after the scene’s number, the shot’s number, and the take’s number, so it can be something like 05-06-03, which means scene 5 – shot 6 – take 3.
 Keep the names short.
+Now, most of the editing software will let you see what’s in the clip, just by clicking on it.
+You need to set the clips to show you the thumbnail of each clip

-Another tip is to give numbers to your folders, for example, 01_Media, 02_Audio,03_GFX and etc. That way the video editing software will organize the folders in the order you want them to be.
-It is also recommended to have a bin called Master or Current Edit, and to put in it the last version of the edited sequence.
+Another tip is to give numbers to your folders, for example, 01_Media, 02_Audio,03_GFX, etc. That way, the video editing software will organize the folders in the order you want them to be.
+I recommended you to have a bin called Master or Current Edit and to put in it the last version of the edited sequence.